Syllabus

 - Introduction to basic TEI thanks to the Women Writers Project

-- In class, we’ll work through your transcriptions to add XML tags according to the standards of TEI
+- In class, we’ll go over your transcriptions of TCC MS O.8.35 and begin to add XML tags according to TEI standards

 Week 8: Print and XML